littlex2015/bios611-project1/README.md

 ***
 The Makefile is an excellent place to look to get a feel for the project.

-To build figures relating to the correlation plot for example, enter Bash either via the above incantation or with Rstudio and say:
+To build the final project report for this project for example, enter Bash either via the above incantation or with Rstudio and say:

-> make images/correlaton plot.png
+> make Report.pdf